alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-04-27-short-intro-to-reading-data.markdown

 !(System Behavior Chart)[sbc_4.png]

-Happy play with data. :)
+Please remember that blind comparison to the average without the full context or comparisons to a small amount of past data does not higlight the real signals and trends.
+Doing these will surely lead to wrong conclusions and ineffective, if not damaging, actions.
+Happy play with numbers. :)